 I discussed the proposed United States peace plan with the US President’s middle east envoy, Jason Greenblatt, on 28 September in New York.
 The Foreign Secretary discussed this with the special adviser to the US President, Jared Kushner, on 22 August.
 The UK remains committed to a negotiated settlement leading to a two-state solution based on 1967 borders, with Jerusalem as a shared capital.

 I am glad the Minister has made that commitment, but does he agree that the time really has come for a re-energising and reinvigorating of a two-state solution?
 Will he personally take a lead in that?
-Surely what the world expects from both sides is restrain and statesmanship, with Hamas stopping the constant rocket attacks and Israel drawing a halt to the west bank settlement programme?
+Surely what the world expects from both sides is restraint and statesmanship, with Hamas stopping the constant rocket attacks and Israel drawing a halt to the west bank settlement programme?

 I am grateful for my hon.
 Friend’s questions.
 The need to keep the middle east peace process at the forefront of the world’s mind is perhaps greater than ever.
 Just because it has gone on for so long, that is no reason why it should slip away.
 I absolutely assure my hon.
 Friend that, everywhere I go and in every conversation I have in the region, they know that the middle east peace process will come up because the United Kingdom must not let it be as it is, because there will no peace or security for either the state of Israel or its neighbours unless the issue is finally resolved.